-- your individual energy savings target for the compliance year - the maximum shortfall you can carry forward to next year q An ESS Annual Statement that includes a DLA requiring an audit will not be considered complete unless an audit report is attached at the time of submission in TESSA.
+• your individual energy savings target for the compliance year n An ESS Annual Statement that includes a DLA requiring an audit will not be considered complete unless an audit report is attached at the time of submission in TESSA.

-P You will need to be logged into your TESSA account to access the video from the link provided.
+You will need to be logged into your TESSA account to access the video from the link provided.
 Otherwise, you will need to click the link, log in, and then click the link again to be directed to the video.